 The Roslin Institute

-1. Induced pluripotent stem cells (iPSCs) in veterinary biomedicine. iPSCs are obtained by in vitro reprogramming adult differentiated cells into embryo stem-like cells.
+2. Induced pluripotent stem cells (iPSCs) for Animal Health. iPSCs are obtained by in vitro reprogramming differentiated cells into embryo stem-like cells.
 Through their ability to differentiate virtually into any body tissue, iPSCs have revolutionised human biomedicine by providing an unparalleled platform to model and understand disease in vitro, as well as offering exciting prospects in clinical tissue regeneration.
 Similar potential, although so far much less explored, exists for iPSCs in veterinary medicine and the improvement of farm animal production.
 My laboratory has successfully generated iPSCs from horses and cattle and shown for the first time their ability to generate clinically- and production-relevant functional cell types (Breton et al., 2013; Sharma et al., 2014; Cravero et al., 2015).
-Current studies are aimed at the use of iPSCs in combination with gene editing technologies to 1) understand the molecular mechanisms behind some prevalent musculoskeletal and neural disease in horses 2) elucidate genetic determinants of disease resistance in cattle and 3) develop improved veterinary cell therapies.
+Current studies are aimed at the use of iPSCs in combination with gene editing technologies to 1) understand muscle development and disease and 2) elucidate genetic determinants of disease resistance in farm animal species.

 Breton, A., Sharma, R., Diaz, A. C., Parham, A. G., Graham, A., Neil, C., Whitelaw, C. B., Milne, E. & Donadeu, F. X. 2013.
 Derivation and Characterization of Induced Pluripotent Stem Cells from Equine Fibroblasts.
 Stem Cells and Development; 22(4):611-621.